zackmdavis/Category_War/maybe_lying_doesnt_exist.md

 > [E]veryone is much angrier.
 In the restricted-definition world, a few people write posts suggesting that there may be biases affecting the situation.
 In the expanded-definition world, those same people write posts accusing the other side of being liars perpetrating a fraud.
 I am willing to listen to people suggesting I might be biased, but if someone calls me a liar I'm going to be pretty angry and go into defensive mode.
 I'll be less likely to hear them out and adjust my beliefs, and more likely to try to attack them.

-But this is an [appeal to consequences](https://en.wikipedia.org/wiki/Appeal_to_consequences), and appeals to consequences are _insane_.
-(And, again, they're still insane even if the conclusion—in this case, that unconscious rationalization shouldn't count as "lying"—might happen to be true for _other reasons_.)
+But this is an [appeal to consequences](https://en.wikipedia.org/wiki/Appeal_to_consequences).
+[Appeals to consequences](https://www.lesswrong.com/posts/P3FQNvnW8Cz42QBuA/dialogue-on-appeals-to-consequences) are invalid because they represent a map–territory confusion, an attempt to optimize our _description_ of reality at the expense of our ability to describe reality _accurately_ (which we need in order to _actually_ optimize reality).

-Okay, let me be more specific about what I mean by "insane" in this context: appeals to consequences are a map–territory confusion, an attempt to optimize our _description_ of reality at the expense of our ability to describe reality _accurately_ (which we need in order to _actually_ optimize reality).
+(Again, the appeal is still invalid even if the conclusion—in this case, that unconscious rationalization shouldn't count as "lying"—might be true for _other reasons_.)

 Some aspiring epistemic rationalists like to call this the ["Litany of Tarski"](https://wiki.lesswrong.com/wiki/Litany_of_Tarski). _If_ Elijah is lying (with respect to whatever the [optimal category boundary](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries) for "lying" turns out to be according to [our standard Bayesian philosophy of language](https://www.lesswrong.com/posts/FaJaCgqBKphrDzDSj/37-ways-that-words-can-be-wrong)), _then_ I desire to believe that Elijah is lying (with respect to the optimal category boundary according to ... _&c._). _If_ Elijah is _not_ lying (with respect to ... _&c._), _then_ I desire to believe that Elijah is _not_ lying.